How To Make a Brown Butter and Sage Sauce

 The process of browning butter consists of gently heating it in a skillet until the water evaporates and the milk solids begin to brown, at which point it acquires a wonderful flavor complexity and a pleasant toasty note that makes it a real treat.
 You’ll know the butter’s ready when it’s goes from a lemony yellow to golden tan to, finally, the color of toasted hazelnuts.

-A few dishes in which brown butter and sage go perfectly are potato gnocchi or pumpkin gnocchi (add nutmeg and black pepper to the sauce, then finish off the dish with grated Parmesan and crushed toasted walnuts).
-It’s also great with filled pasta like ravioli or agnolotti, or tossed with fresh tagliolini or tagliatelle, or stirred (cold, this time) into a risotto with mushrooms right before serving.
+- Gnocchi: A few dishes in which brown butter and sage go perfectly are potato gnocchi or sweet potato gnocchi.
+Add nutmeg and black pepper to the sauce, then finish off the dish with grated Parmesan and crushed toasted walnuts.

 This simple, classic sauce pairs well with gnocchi, ravioli, tortellini, or really any pasta.